StoDevX/AAO-React-Native/source/views/home/notices/README.md

 	- [ ] dates, inclusive (from date through date)
 	- [ ] boolean operators (`and`, `or`, `not`)
 - [ ] A Dissmissable property (defaults to true); prevents the user from dismissing the notice, if false
-- [ ] The ability to automatically repeat a message at each `$interval` (TODO: choose how to define the interval; cron / ISO8601 / ics?)
+- [ ] The ability to automatically repeat a message at each `$interval` (TODO: choose how to define the interval; cron / ISO8601 / ics?) [okay cron is much simpler than ISO/ICS rrules.]